davidgarciaMontreal/k8s_cluster_setup/README.md

 ## Usage

 First, clone this project `thisproject`:
-The prerequisite is that you have 4 VMs preconfigure 1CPU and 1GB RAM and 10GB for storage.
+The prerequisite is to have virtualbox and vagrant on your system.
-In the future maybe I will automate these steps.
-For now, I am just adding a way to easily launch the vms at once.

-1. master_node_00
+1. master
-2. slave_node_01
+2. node_01
-3. slave_node_02
+3. node_02
-4. slave_node_03
+4. node_03

-These VMs are all connected via an internal network named k8s_internal on the second network interface enp0s8.
+These VMs are all connected via an internal network named k8s-cluster on the second network interface eth1.
 The command to create the internal is shown below.
 In fact each VM contains two Network Interfaces:
 1. O&M: NAT and setup for SSH (to acces each node)
 <p align="center">